FOSSEE/st-scripts/embellishing_a_plot/script.rst

 1. Draw a plot of cosine graph between -2pi to 2pi with line thickness 4.

-2. Read thorugh the documentation and find out is there a way to modify the alignment of text in the command ``ylabel``.
+2. Read through the documentation and find out, is there a way to modify the alignment of text in the command ``ylabel``.

    - Yes